-This economic order quantity calculator can be used by a business to estimate the unit product quantity a business needs to order from suppliers or batch manufacture in order to minimize its total inventory costs.
+This economic order quantity calculator or EOQ calculator can be used by a business to estimate the unit product quantity a business needs to order from suppliers or batch manufacture in order to minimize its total inventory costs.

 Our post on economic order quantity and working capital discusses in more detail how the minimum inventory cost can be calculated and its relationship to working capital.

 Using the Economic Order Quantity Calculator

 By entering details relating to the demand for the product, ordering cost, product unit cost, and the holding cost % the economic order quantity calculator can be used to estimate the following.

 - Ordering cost

 - Holding cost